xebia-functional/nine-cards-backend/README.md

 3. Before you should be opened a new page, showing the `Request/Response`.
 In the left pane there is a text field labelled _Authorization Code_, and below it there is a button labelled _Exchange authorization code for tokens_.
 Press this button.
    Google OAuth playground generates then a new token, which is shown inside the textbox labelled _Access Token_.
-   This _access token_ identifies a session within the _Google Account Services_, which is to expire within the hour.
+   This _Access Token_ identifies a session within the _Google Account Services_, which is to expire within the hour.
-4. Copy the value of the _Access Token_,

-This is the value you need to put in the  `tokenId` field of the request body for the login gendpoint.
+4. Copy the value of the _Access Token_ generated.
+A request to login endpoint `POST {apiRoot}/login` should include in the body a JSON object with the field `tokenId`.
+The value of this field should be the _Access Token_.

 ## Developers Setup